danielleberre/satpractitionermanisfesto/README.md

 It takes time and computer resources to collect empirical evidences and to dig details about benchmarks sets.
 All data retrieved on a set of benchmarks from competitive event year X should not be void as soon as a new set of benchmarks is unveiled.
-As such, the community acknowledge that benchmarks set from year X can be used as a reference until year X+3 included.
+As such, the community acknowledges that benchmark set from year X can be used as a reference until year X+3 included.